-It’s a late Tuesday afternoon in April, and Jeff Merkley, Oregon’s junior Democratic senator, is headed west on I-84 near Boardman, explaining the purpose of the poplar trees growing along the highway.
-Managed by GreenWood Resources, the tree farm will supply feedstock for ZeaChem, a company that will soon produce advanced biofuels in its Port of Morrow based refinery.
+It’s a Tuesday afternoon in April, and Jeff Merkley, Oregon’s junior Democratic senator, is headed west on I-84 near Boardman, explaining the purpose of the poplar trees growing along the highway.
+Managed by GreenWood Resources, the tree farm is to supply feedstock for ZeaChem, a company that hopes to produce advanced biofuels in its Port of Morrow based refinery.

 A self-described math and science geek, the 55-year-old Merkley is fond of dissecting how things work, whether the subject is the conversion of woody biomass into cellulosic ethanol or the nuances of getting a bill passed in today’s “supermajority” Senate.
-His cerebral, detail-oriented approach to policy is one reason he’s on the road this day.
+His cerebral, detail-oriented approach to policy is one reason he’s on the road today.
 It’s part of a two-week Made in Oregon tour involving 47 manufacturing businesses around the state.

-Riding along with Merkley and his three aides for the Pendleton-Portland leg of the tour provides a glimpse of the hectic and sometimes absurd schedule of a U.S. senator and the diversity of manufacturing in Oregon.
+Riding along with Merkley and his three aides for the Pendleton-Portland leg of the tour provides a glimpse of the hectic and sometimes absurd schedule of a U.S. senator — as well as the diversity of manufacturing in Oregon.
 With a few business roundtables and town halls thrown in for good measure, the trip also highlights the evolution of Merkley’s relationship with Oregon business owners, a group that wanted little to do with him during his campaign against two-term Republican Gordon Smith.

 But tackling one of the country’s thorniest issues is no easy task, and the connection between policy at the federal level and the specific problems facing Oregon business is not always clear.
 The Made in Oregon tour is good meet-and-greet politics and reflects Merkley’s deliberative style.
 But the question for many business people, a group that is far from monolithic and often has competing interests, is what happens next.

 “I give the senator credit for the interest and effort he is devoting to learning his state’s products and the challenges manufacturers face selling them in a global market,” says David Mercer, president of Mercer Windows in Beaverton, a stop on the tour.
 “So far, the senator is impressing me,” Mercer adds.
 “Now let’s see what kind of a salesman for Oregon business he can be.”

-Friday, June 13, 2014
+Friday, September 19, 2014